mauriciopoppe/blog/site/content/notes/mathematics/number-theory/euclidean-algorithm.md

 categories: algorithms math
 ---

-Euclid's algorithm for finding the **Greatest Common Divisor** of two or more integers is based on the following observations:
+Euclid's Algorithm for finding the **Greatest Common Divisor** of two or more integers is based on the following observations:

 1. if $x = y$ then